QNetITQ/WaveFox/README.md

 ### Experimental

-Disables the ability to pin tabs by dragging and dropping.
+Disables the ability to pin tabs by dragging.
 Some users find this feature annoying.
-Mozilla doesn't allow it to be disabled.
 - `WaveFox.Experimental.Tabs.Pin_By_Dragging.Disabled`

 Disables the ability to pin and unpin tabs by dragging.
 This only works if there are pinned tabs.